- HDR Tutorial

 Saving Money with SmugMug

-If you end up reading the review and agree with me, that SmugMug is the best, then you can sign up on SmugMug now and use the coupon code of “STUCKINCUSTOMS” to save 20% off ALL their packages.
-Why package to get?
-I recommend the Pro one because you can sell prints and make a some money to support your habit, but you can find out more below.
+If you end up reading the review and agree with me, that SmugMug is the best, then you can sign up over at SmugMug now and you will save 20% off ANY of their packages.
+What package to get?
+I recommend the Business plan (that’s what I use, click here to save $60!) because you can sell prints and make a some money to support your habit, but you can find out more below.

 The Two Best Things About SmugMug